Varriount/nimrod-objective-c-bridge/examples/ex_greeter/README.rst

 the dot syntax notation.

 The file `NSGreeter.m <NSGreeter.m>`_ and its related header file contain the implementation of a normal Objective-C class.
-The file `greeter.nim
+The file `ex_greeter.nim
-<greeter.nim>`_ contains the Nimrod code calling this class.
+<ex_greeter.nim>`_ contains the Nimrod code calling this class.